jollen/semantic-digital-assets/README.md

 <script src="bitmark-assets.js"></script>
 ```

-And link a photo copyrighted through bitmark blockchain.
+And link a photo copyrighted through the bitmark blockchain.

 ```
 <span resource="424d4b302cc97d8536a9c790b7b6c15f3d3503a31350344cefd1ec487df53a35ccab3beb" type="image"></span>
 ```

+The photo will be downloaded over the p2p network and display on the web page if you own the image's property.

 ## Future work